wende/wende.github.io/_posts/2016-11-18-How-should-I-test-genservers.md

 author: hajto
 ---

 Last Wednesday I went to Elixir Meetup in Cracow's headquarters of Erlang Solutions.
 It was supposed to be about basics of Elixir and how pipe operator influenced the software design, but I learned another priceless lesson.
-I've been testing GenServers wrong whole time...
+I've been testing GenServers callbacks wrong whole time...

 I was usally doing it by spawning a process in setup the same way I would do in the supervision tree.
 Don't get me wrong it's totally cool for integration tests.